 Nearly everyone will experience the breaking down of their spinal discs, although it usually occurs without pain.
 There are two major factors that cause pain from degenerative discs.
 The first is the drying out of discs, which causing them to lose density and prevents your discs from absorbing shock as well.
 The second is fracturing which can cause nerve pain by constricting nerve canals.

 Depending on a patient’s medical history, age, and desired lifestyle, a variety of treatment options are available for degenerative disc disease.
-These include medical to reduce inflammation, physical therapy, regenerative medicine injections, and, in some cases, surgical intervention to repair or remove the damaged part of the disc.
+These include medical to reduce inflammation, physical therapy, orthobiologics injections, and, in some cases, surgical intervention to repair or remove the damaged part of the disc.

 Lumbar Epidurals (ESI)